The constant term of tempered functions on a real spherical space: Introduction

 \section{Introduction}

-Real spherical spaces are the natural algebraic homogeneous geometries $Z=G/H$ attached to a real reductive group $G$.
+Real spherical spaces are the natural algebraic homogeneous structures $Z=G/H$ attached to a real reductive group $G$.
 Formally, one defines {\em real spherical} by the existence of a minimal parabolic subgroup $P\subset G$ with $PH$ open in $G$.
 On a more informal level, one could define real spherical spaces as the class of algebraic homogeneous spaces $Z=G/H$ which allow a uniform treatment of spectral theory, i.e., admit explicit Fourier analysis for $L^2(Z)$.

-Real spherical spaces provide an enormous class of algebraic homogeneous spaces.
+Real spherical spaces provide a wide class of algebraic homogeneous spaces.
 Important examples are the group $G$ itself, viewed as a homogeneous space under its both sided symmetries $G\simeq G\times G/ \operatorname{diag} (G)$, and, more generally, all symmetric spaces.
 In case $H$ is reductive, a classification of all infinitesimal real spherical pairs $(\Lie G, \Lie H)$ was recently obtained and we refer to \cite{kkps, kkps2} for the tables.

-Harmonic analysis on spherical spaces was initiated by Sakellaridis and Venkatesh in the context of $p$-adic absolutely spherical varieties of wavefront type \pb{ \cite{sak-venk}}.
+Harmonic analysis on spherical spaces was initiated by Sakellaridis and Venkatesh in the context of $p$-adic absolutely spherical varieties of wavefront type \cite{sak-venk}.
 In particular, they developed a theory of asymptotics for smooth functions generalizing Harish-Chandra's concept of constant term for real reductive groups.

-Harish-Chandra's approach to the Plancherel formula for $L^2(G)$, a corner stone of 20th century's mathematics (cf.~\cite{hc3}), was based on his theory of the constant term \cite{hc1,hc2} and his epochal work on the determination of the discrete series \cite{hcd1,hcd2}.
+Harish-Chandra's approach to the Plancherel formula for $L^2(G)$, a cornerstone of 20th century mathematics (cf.~\cite{hc3}), was based on his theory of the constant term \cite{hc1,hc2} and his epochal work on the determination of the discrete series \cite{hcd1,hcd2}.
 In more precision, constant terms were introduced in \cite{hc1} and then made uniform in the representation parameter in \cite{hc2} by using the strong results on the discrete series in \cite{hcd1,hcd2}.
 Also in Harish-Chandra's approach towards the Plancherel formula for $p$-adic reductive groups, the constant term concept played an important role and we refer to Waldspurger's work \cite{wald} for a complete account (the constant term in \cite{wald} is called weak constant term).
 Likewise, the Plancherel theory of Sakellaridis and Venkatesh for $p$-adic spherical spaces is founded on their more general theory of asymptotics.

 Carmona introduced a theory of constant term for real symmetric spaces \cite{carmona} parallel to \cite{hc1, hc2}, with the uniformity in the representation parameter relying on the description of the discrete series by Oshima-Matsuki \cite{OM}.
 This concept of constant term then crucially entered the proofs of Delorme \cite{Delorme} and van den Ban--Schlichtkrull \cite{vdBS} of the Plancherel formula for real symmetric spaces.